✦ My Life is a Lamp ✦ My Home is a Lighthouse

 Jesus and Me

-A Bible Study by Keith Parks
+A Bible Study by Keith Parks with Fred Fulford

 "I am the light of the world."